ArchipelagoMW/Archipelago/worlds/cv64/docs/setup_en.md

 7. On your first time opening a patch with BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.

-If you're playing a single-player seed, and you don't care about hints, you can stop here, close the client, and load the patched ROM in any emulator or EverDrive.
+If you're playing a single-player seed, and you don't care about hints, you can stop here, close the client, and load the patched ROM in any emulator or EverDrive of your choice.
 However, for multiworlds and other Archipelago features, continue below using BizHawk as your emulator.

 ## Connecting to a Server